j-perry/push-notification-service/README.md

 }
 ```

-This will return the following response and format:
+This will return the following response:

 ```
 {